renpy/renpy/sphinx/source/screens.rst

 ----

 This displays its children side by side, in an invisible horizontal box.
-It takes no parameters, and the following properties:
+It takes no parameters, and the following groups of properties:

-`box_reverse`
-    If false, the default, children are added left-to-right.
-If true, children are added right-to-left.

-`order_reverse`
-    Reverses the order in which children are drawn to the screen.
-    By default, the last child added is above all other children.
-    When order_reverse is true, the last child added is below all other children.

-It also takes:

 * :ref:`Common Properties <common-properties>`
 * :ref:`position-style-properties`